 Angkor Wat is what most visitors arrive to Cambodia to see.
 It is spectacular and worthy of making a visit to the country just to see them, but there is so much more as well.
 During our time visiting the temples around Angkor, what we fell in love with more than the spectacular scenery were the people.
 The local Cambodian people were always full of smiles and such a joy to photograph.
 They were just as curious about us as we were about them.
 Often the language barrier allowed us only snippets of conversation, but just seeing their expressive smiles and feeling a genuine welcome was enough for us to fall in love.

 Driving from Phnom Penh to Siem Reap and back provided us time to check out daily life within the cities and in the countryside.
 Regardless of what people were doing, it was always with a smile.
 The other constant was Buddhism.
-No matter where you turned, you would find an alter or shrine set up to honor Buddha.
+No matter where you turned, you would find an altar or shrine set up to honor Buddha.
 The air permeated with the incense, so you always smelled one before you saw it.
 Even today, those incense remind me of this beautiful country.
+Sampling the local food (even sampling bugs!) was a fun part of our visit.

 If You Enjoyed This Post, Sign Up To Receive Posts By Email or…